fredericferry/era5_cps_diagram/README.md

 ![cps2](https://user-images.githubusercontent.com/76565450/162413260-2ec66ba3-b702-4803-bb7d-411a2a4a25b7.png)

 For each system, a corresponding tracking file (txt format) must present in the txt folder.
 This file was generated with an automatic tracking algorithm (not provided) applied to ERA5 Mean Sea Level Pressure data.
-To run the notebook, you will also need to download hourly data of Mean Sea Level Pressure and Geopotential for Ophelia in netcdf format and on a limited area domain (-100W-50E, 0-90N) :
+To run the notebook, you will also need to download hourly data of Mean Sea Level Pressure and Geopotential for yhe desired storm in netcdf format and on a limited area domain (-100W-50E, 0-90N) :

 https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=form